spalter/we-have-realtime-at-home/README.md

 # We have Realtime at Home

+> PoC Project, please don't use it in any capacity or run it at all.

-This project is a test to see how much we can do with a REST server based on Node.js that provides as much data as possible per request while not blocking the thread for file transfer sizes.
+This project is a basic test to see how much we can do with a REST server based on Node.js that provides as much data as possible per request while not blocking the thread for file transfer sizes.
+Since Node.js in general does not like long running transfers, this would only work for horizontal deployed server or with a webserver that supports multple workers per request.
+The general idea is to simply split the reponse into smaller parts, NDJSON seems to be a good fit for this test.

 ## NDJSON [repo](https://github.com/ndjson)